aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_05_PIM.md

 1. On the **My roles \| Azure AD roles** blade, locate the **Security Administrator** role, and click on **Activate**.

-1. Click the warning **Additional verification required.
+1. If warning is displayed, click the warning **Additional verification required.
 Click to continue**.

 1. Follow the instructions to verify your identity.